Como 1907: New ownership and return to Serie A

-In the 2023–24 season, the club had a good start in Serie B under Longo and rose to the top of the table, but on 13 November the club decided to sack head coach Moreno Longo and appoint Cesc Fàbregas as caretaker manager, who did not yet have the UEFA Pro License.
-After the exemption granted to him expired, on 20 December Como appointed Welshman Osian Roberts as head coach, with Fàbregas being demoted as his assistant.
-They finished the season in second place, earning them a return to Serie A for the following season after a 21-year absence from the top flight of Italian football.
-Promotion was secured on the final matchday of the season on 10 May 2024, against Cosenza which ended 1–1, making the club finish as runners-up above Venezia with a three-point lead and just below Parma, the Serie B champion.
-It was originally unclear whether Como, which became the richest club in Serie A, would be able to play their home matches at Stadio Giuseppe Sinigaglia in the 2024–25 season as the venue did not meet Serie A stadium requirements.
-However, the stadium is now used.
+In the 2023–24 season, the club had a good start in Serie B under Longo and rose to the top of the table, but on 13 November, the decision was made to sack head coach Moreno Longo and appoint Cesc Fàbregas as caretaker manager, who did not yet have the UEFA Pro License.
+After the exemption granted to him expired, on 20 December Como appointed Welshman Osian Roberts as head coach, with Fàbregas as his assistant.
+They finished the season in second place, once again earning promotion to Serie A after a 21-year absence from the top flight of Italian football.
+Promotion was secured on the final day of the season on 10 May 2024, in a 1–1 draw with Cosenza, which saw the club finish as runners-up above third-placed Venezia with a three-point lead and just below Parma, the Serie B champions.
+It was originally unclear whether Como, which became the richest club in Serie A, would be able to play their home matches at the Stadio Giuseppe Sinigaglia in the 2024–25 season, as the venue did not meet Serie A stadium requirements.
+However, the stadium continued to be used.

+In the 2025–26 season, Como secured European qualification for the first time in the club's history after a 1–0 away win over Hellas Verona on 10 May 2026.
+They ultimately finished fourth in Serie A following a final-day 4–1 away win over Cremonese, qualifying for the 2026–27 UEFA Champions League.

+Como has used Jamestown Analytics as part of its player-recruitment process.
+President Mirwan Suwarso said Jamestown supplied groups of players projected to perform within a specified range in the target league, after which Como's recruitment staff assessed why individual candidates suited the club.
+In 2026, Aftonbladet linked this process with the signing of Swedish winger Adrian Lahdo from Hammarby.